Cleburne County commissioners are urged to halt herbicide spraying

 “It’s a huge health disparity that’s being created,” Hiett said.

-Hiett asked the commissioners if a person has skin or eye irritation from being exposed to the herbicide who would pay for medical attention or advice.
+Hiett asked the commissioners, if a person has skin or eye irritation from being exposed to the herbicide, then who would pay for medical attention or advice?
 Estes said any complaints need to be addressed to the company spraying the herbicides.

-After a deafening pause Hiett said, “Don’t everybody jump in at once.
+After a noticeable pause Hiett said, “Don’t everybody jump in at once.
 Can’t do it, can you?
 You cannot do it.”

 “We don’t have to spray, why can’t we just mow the right-of-ways, is there an answer to that other than money, is that an option,” Hiett asked and once again her question was met with silence.